syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 ### Label customization

-This support is used to customize the appearance of Scale labels of `FullCircle`, `HalfCircle` and `QuarterCircle` FrameTypes and `Value` label appearance of `Fill` FrameType.
+Appearance and text of Scale labels in `FullCircle`, `HalfCircle` and `QuarterCircle` frame types and Value label of `Fill` frame type can customized using `DrawLabelEventArgs` event.

 The `DrawLabelEventArgs` provides the following data for the [DrawLabel](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Gauge.Windows~Syncfusion.Windows.Forms.Gauge.RadialGauge~DrawLabel_EV.html) event of the RadialGauge.